iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 However, all this does is change the target — our coordinator object will still need to implement all the action methods.
 This doesn't solve our problem at all — it just moves it!

 Swift is interoperable with the Objective-C runtime, which uses dynamic message sending.
 It's possible to "catch" a message (i.e., a method call) at runtime and point it somewhere else using a thing called `NSInvocation`, which represents an "instance" of a method call, combining the method's signature, types, and particular parameters being sent.
-Once you "catch" an invocation, it can be inspected and redirected to a different method definition.
+Once you "catch" an invocation, it can be inspected and redirected to a different destination.

 All we need to do is override `forwardInvocation(_:)` and… ah.
 Turns out Swift is _mostly_ interoperable with the Objective-C runtime, but not completely.